davistdaniel/EPRpy/_sources/loading.rst.txt

 ``epr_data`` is an :doc:`EprData <EprData>` data object with various :doc:`accessible attributes <EprData>`.
 For instance. the loaded data can be accessed by ``epr_data.data`` and acquisition parameters can be accessed by ``epr_data.acq_param``.

 Exporting data
 -----------------

-Data is stored in the form of Numpy arrays, therfore, you can use numpy functions as shown below.
+Data is stored in the form of Numpy arrays, therfore, you can use numpy functions for exporting data as shown below.

 .. code-block:: python